ChainAgnostic/CAIPs/CAIPs/caip-211.md

-It is important to explicitly recognize that wallets and their callers may overstate their capabilities or their conformance to specific versions of those codified into stable documents, just as the URI identifiers used to point to those document may prove stabler than their referents (and have little way to enforce their counterparty's expectations of archival immutability and availability).
+It is important to explicitly recognize that wallets and their callers may overstate their capabilities or their conformance to specific versions of those codified into stable documents, just as the URI identifiers used to point to those document may prove stabler than their referents.
+If immutability, precise versioning, or tamper-proofing are desired (for example, to allow a known URI to be accepted without re-parsing), it is recommended that namespaces align on URI types which include some kind of checksum (IPFS CIDs, hashlinks URLs, etc) or URLs filtered on domain and path (such as commit-specific github links, etc).
+If expressive versioning (i.e. v2.1 or later of this RPC standard), conversely, *mutable* pointers to publication systems that work like package managers (i.e.
+IPNS) may be needed instead.
+In either case, the open-endedness of URIs can be constrained namespace-wide by consensus and profiling.

 Identifying malicious wallets impersonating other wallets or falsifying their capabilities is beyond the scope of this specification and will likely require orthogonal mechanisms.

 ## Privacy Considerations